Mount Konocti: History

 Mount Konocti probably first erupted some 350,000 years ago and last erupted 11,000 years ago.
 Mount Konocti has an explosive, eruptive history with devastating lava flows ending about 13,000 years ago that formed the mountains from Clearlake Oaks to Ukiah.
 Clear Lake is much older and is possibly the oldest securely dated lake in North America.
 Core samples taken by U.S. Geological Survey geologists in 1973 and 1980 have been dated to 480,000 years.

 Archaeologists have found evidence that native people, principally Pomo and Wappo people, have inhabited the area around Konocti for as much as 11,000 years.
 The name "Konocti" is derived from the Pomo "kno", mountain, and "htai", woman.

 In 1987, a group of investors formed the Mt.
 Konocti Gondola Company, in order to raise capital for a $4.5 million project to build a gondola lift that would take passengers from the Buckingham peninsula to Buckingham Peak, where a restaurant and an amphitheater could be built.
-The project prompted conservationist opposition, and eventually led in 2004 to the acquisition by non-profit Lake County Land Trust of the 255-acre Black Forest, which would eventually be transferred to the Bureau of Land Management.
+The project prompted conservationist opposition, and eventually led in 2004 to the acquisition by non-profit Lake County Land Trust of the 255 acre Black Forest, which would eventually be transferred to the Bureau of Land Management.

 The majority of Konocti had been owned by private parties, most notably the Fowler family, which had discouraged exploration and study of the mountain.
-In 2009, the County of Lake purchased 1,520 acres on top of the mountain, and Mt.
+In 2009, the County of Lake purchased 1520 acre on top of the mountain, and Mt.
 Konocti County Park opened to the public on September 24, 2011.